Neural Distributed Source Coding: Introduction

-We are interested in distributed compression -- specifically the \textit{distributed source coding} problem.
-In this setting, there are two correlated sources (input $\orig$ and side information $\sinfo$) that are physically separated.
-Both must be compressed and sent to a common decoder.
-We can assume that the side information $\sinfo$ is compressed in isolation and communicated to the decoder and now one can expect that the original source $\orig$ can be compressed at a higher-rate since $\sinfo$ is known to the decoder.
+We are interested in a special case of distributed source coding (DSC) -- specifically the problem of \textit{compression with decoder side information}.
+As depicted in Figure~\ref{fig:dist-vs-joint} (left), in this setting there are two correlated sources (input $\orig$ and side information $\sinfo$) that are physically separated.
+Both must be compressed and sent to a common decoder, but we assume that the side information $\sinfo$ is compressed in isolation and communicated to the decoder and now one can expect that the original source $\orig$ can be compressed at a higher-rate since $\sinfo$ is known to the decoder.
 The core challenge is how to compress the original source $\orig$ when the correlated side information $\sinfo$ is available only at the decoder as shown in \cref{fig:dist-vs-joint} (left).
-If side information is available to both the encoder and decoder as in \cref{fig:dist-vs-joint} (right), it is well known that the side information can be utilized to improve the compression rate of $\orig$.
+If side information is available to both the encoder and decoder as in \cref{fig:dist-vs-joint} (right), it is well known that the side information can be utilized to improve the compression rate of $\orig$ (Chapter 11 in \cite{ElGamal_Kim_2011}).

-Surprisingly, in 1973, Slepian and Wolf~\citep{Slepian-Wolf1973} showed that an encoder that has no access to the correlated side information can asymptotically achieve the same compression rate as when side information is available at both the encoder and the decoder.
+Surprisingly, an encoder that has no access to the correlated side information can asymptotically achieve the same compression rate, for lossless compression, as when side information is available at both the encoder and the decoder, which is $H(\orig|\sinfo)$~\cite{Slepian-Wolf1973}.
 In other words, \textit{distributed} compression is asymptotically as efficient as \textit{joint} compression.
-Later, Wyner and Ziv~\citep{Wyner-Ziv1976} extended this result to lossy compression.
-This is nothing short of a remarkable classical information theory result that defies intuition.
+This is a remarkable result in classical information theory that defies intuition.
+For lossy compression, the situation is more nuanced.
+Wyner and Ziv extended the Slepian-Wolf scheme to include quantization, followed by random binning, for lossy compression~\cite{Wyner-Ziv1976}; this extension is a specific case of the Berger-Tung inner bound for distributed source coding~\cite{Berger1978,Tung1978}.
+Whether the rate-distortion trade-off for the joint encoder is equivalent to that for the distributed encoder, however, depends on the distribution of the source and side information and the distortion metrics.
+For correlated binary sources with Hamming distortion, providing side information to both the encoder and decoder can reduce the compression rate.
+However, it does not offer any rate gain for correlated Gaussian sources with mean squared error distortion~\cite{el2011network}.